EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - Installing Docker Version 17.06 (Upgrade/Downgrade if version is different)
 - Dashboard refresh for every 5 seconds #787
 - Adding Flag to Restart the system during upgrade when required
+- Autoupdate is not set by default, run the install with -autoupdate to enable it
+- If Multi-Network Cards are detected during the install, the user is asked to select the IP to use

 ### Fixed:
 - Bug fix when zoom #960 #961